 Manufacturers continue to work hand-in-hand with the recycling industry to understand how better products and be made with the least amount of waste possible.
 To this end, manufacturers often assign design and engineering teams to collaborate with various electronics disposal partners (EDPs) to supervise the disassembling process of multiple products.

 Sustainability and commitment to the circular economy are increasingly embedded across many companies and distributors.
 Every business unit and function understands its role in getting to the moonshot goal and leaving no path unstudied and unexplored.

 Collaborating with many supply chain partners is one of the most substantial contributors to solidifying a sustainable product cycle.
 With these partnerships and relationships with customers and other companies, manufacturers have further developed the capability and infrastructure to capture and reuse more significant quantities and new materials from electronics at end-of-life and other industries.

 Such steps are crucial to creating industry-wide standards and common definitions for circular electronic products and services.
-Additionally, harmonising regulations globally to ensure the ethical and responsible movement of materials across borders would help increase where they can be used for circular purposes, including repair, reuse and recycling.
+Additionally, harmonizing regulations globally to ensure the ethical and responsible movement of materials across borders would help increase where they can be used for circular purposes, including repair, reuse, and recycling.